ArtemUntila/kotlin-analysis-slicing/kotlin-slicing/README.md

 If you want to look at the examples of this module's work: [results/samples](https://github.com/Artyom-IWT/kotlin-analysis-slicing/tree/main/results/samples)

-You can learn more about the module's internal work using debug files:
+You can learn more about the module's internal work using debug files from samples:
 - `slicing_info.txt` — `SlicingExecutor`
 - `_debug.txt` — `SliceFormatter`.
 - `_static_debug.txt` — `StaticAnalyzer`.